ContrastingSounds/Looker-Custom-Vis/financial_report/design_notes.md

 ### dim_details

 Array of column definitions, using the Tabulator column definition structure.
-Concatenated with mea_details and supermeasures to provide the Tabulator object with an array of all columns.
+Concatenated with mea_details and (not yet implemented) supermeasures to provide the Tabulator object with an array of all columns.

 ### tbl_data